deflinhec/gsx2jsonpp/README.md

 After launched, Gsx2Jsonpp should be accessable in your browser [localhost:5000](http://localhost:5000/hi).

-Supervisor have been setup within the container to guarantee an auto restart after accidentially crashed.
+Supervisor have been setup within the container to guarantee an auto restart after accidentially crashed(hopefully not).

 ## :toolbox: Build from source